 Nowadays with the ETA you can have a contract signed electronically or digitally and it would be considered legal and valid under Singapore.

 Wills & electronic or digital signatures

 Does the ETA allow you to sign your Will electronically or digitally then?

 So if you sign your Will digitally using an electronic signature the Will is NOT valid.

 Section 4 of the ETA expressively excludes the ETA from operating in certain circumstances.
 The first of these circumstances is “The creation or execution of a will”.

 So you cannot use a digital signature to create a Will or to execute (ie sign) a Will.
 To be valid your Will must be signed by you manually by hand.

-Can I sign my Will with my witness me sign it remotely via Skype etc?
+Can I sign my Will with a witness seeing me sign it remotely?

 If you can’t sign a document digitally can a Will be made with your witnesses watching you on skype, zoom, etc sign your Will?

 The Wills Act requires you and your witnesses to sign your will “in the presence” of each other.
 What does ‘in the presence’ mean?